DragonRidersUnite/book/src/introduction.md

 You'll learn the foundations of game programming and making games, as well as some more advanced topics.
 If this book can help even just one person start and finish a game, it's worth every minute I've spent on it.
 We'll make a game not too dissimilar from _Zaku Space Battle_.
 Once you finish it, take what you've learned and make it your own!

+If you want to, you can [send me a tip](https://buymeacoffee.com/brettchalupa) as a way of saying thank you.
+It's much appreciated.

 ## Contribute

 This book is open source.
 That means anyone can view the code that builds it and contribute toward making better.
 Did you find something that doesn't work, a typo, or lacks clarity?
 [Submit an issue or contribute on GitHub.](https://github.com/DragonRidersUnite/book) It's easy, and you can do it right from your browser.
 Thanks in advance!